marmaladeDE/oxsearch-documentation/Manual/manual_en.md

 - Don't move selected filter values to front: This option specifies if the original filter sorting remains when filters are selected in a multiselect box.
 If this option remains unchecked, you will see the selected filters at the top of the select box.
 - Activate category filter: If this option is checked, the result list displays the categories that contain results for the particular search.
 - Divider for dynamic categories filters: Dynamic categories are populated by elasticSearch.
 The exemplary category "gift items under 100 EUR" could be populated with all articles for less then 100 EUR.
 To differenciate dynamic categories from static ones, the divider must be different from the divider configured in the search options.
 - Attributes: You can define attributes for articles, colour and size being the obvious choices for clothing.
-If you define attributes for clothing, a shirt in multiple colours and sizes will be saved as one article with the colours and sizes as dropdown menues to select.
-Without defined attributes, every colour and size variation will have to be saved as a separate article.
+OXSEARCH can then filter those.
+If you maintain a multilingual shop, you can add an identifier which refers to the language file of your choice for the translation of filter names.
+The identifier has to be defined in the database in advance and the language files have to be maintained in your OXSEARCH directory in
+	/application/views/azure/[Sprachverzeichnis]
+- Article: Here you can set filters on article details such as price and weight.
 - Script: This option enables you to write scripts which check certain values to define specials.

 ## Synonyms and searchable links ##